Geng Biao: Political career

-In 1981, he became the first Minister of National Defense of the People's Republic of China not to have held the rank of Marshal, and the only one never to have received a military rank despite his previous combat experience.
-He was replaced as Minister of Defence and became state councilor the following year.
-In 1983, he became vice chairman of the Standing Committee of the National People's Congress, and chairmen of foreign relation committee in PNC.
-He was also a member of Standing Committee of CCP's senior consultative committee.
-He was awarded First-Class Red Star Medal.
+In 1981, Geng became the first Minister of National Defense of the People's Republic of China not to have held the rank of Marshal, and the only one never to have received a military rank despite his previous combat experience.
+In 1982, he was replaced as Minister of National Defense, but was named Vice Chairman of the Central Advisory Commission of the CCP.
+In June 1983, he was appointed Vice Chairman of the Standing Committee of the National People's Congress, and Chairman of the Foreign Affairs Committee.
+In July 1988, he was awarded the First-Class Red Star Medal of Merit by the Chinese People's Liberation Army.

-He died on 23 June 2000 in Beijing.
+Geng Biao died on 23 June 2000 in Beijing at age 90.
+In his final years, he was known for presenting the "Geng Biao Question" to cadres of the Party: "If one day you get sentenced, how far will the people you govern go to plead your case in an attempt to save you?"